CMUSTRUDEL/cmustrudel.github.io/_posts/2018-03-23-CMUtrivia.markdown

 <b>April 1, 2018</b>

-D. Waitzman won an award for his contribution in <b>IP over Avian Carriers (IPoAC)</b>.
+D. Waitzman won some award (whatever it is) for his contribution in <b>IP over Avian Carriers (IPoAC)</b>.
 It is originally described in <a href="https://tools.ietf.org/html/rfc1149"><b>A Standard for the Transimission of IP Datagrams on Avian Carriers</b></a>.